Choosing a bank account

 Opening a high street bank account can be a simple process – you generally have to apply for the account first, giving a few details such as:

 - Personal information, including your full name, nationality, contact details, date of birth, and national insurance number

 - Proof of address, like a recent utility bill, mortgage statement or tenancy agreement, a bank statement, or a council tax bill.
 You might also be required to show how long you’ve lived there

-- Proof of identity, such as a passport or driving licence.
+- Proof of identities, such as a passport or driving licence.
 Some banks may accept birth certificates for a child’s or student’s account

 Managing your bank account

-- Face to face.
-The traditional method of banking involves dropping in to your local branch and speaking face to face with a bank employee, so they can help you with any questions or problems you may have.
+- Face to face: The traditional banking methods involve dropping into your local branch and speaking face to face with a bank employee, so they can help you with any questions or problems you may have.

 Closing a bank account

-Closing a bank account shouldn’t be an issue – it normally just requires you to contact your bank and tell them you want to close the account.
-It’s unlikely you’ll be charged or penalised, but if there’s an outstanding overdraft you’ll have to pay it off first or you can ask debt advisor if you are not in the position to pay your overdraft.
+Closing a bank account shouldn’t be an issue.
+It normally just requires you to contact your bank and tell them you want to close the account.
+It’s unlikely you’ll be charged or penalised, but if there’s an outstanding overdraft you’ll have to pay it off first or you can ask a debt advisor if you are not in the position to pay your overdraft.